 After attending culinary school, I learnt quickly that I was more drawn to the playful, creative yet detailed nature of chocolate and confectionery.
 When the first Chocolate Academy in South Africa opened just up the road from me in Johannesburg, I did a handful of specialised courses, and my passion for chocolate was solidified.

-What was the inspiration behind starting Short & Sweet?
+What’s the inspiration behind Short & Sweet?

 Cape Town is the foodie capital of SA.
 With the top restaurants, and food scene here, I wanted to supply these establishments with top-quality chocolates and confectionery truly bespoke and unique to each establishment, with emphasis on the art and craftsmanship behind each piece – just like the restaurants themselves.